Population: 60.6 million (2018, Eurostat)

-Italy's coastline spans 9,136 km, making up 8.75% of the total EU coastline.
-The surface of the coastal regions, in line with the Eurostat definition, is 181,289 km², approximately 10% of the EU total and 60% of the national territory.
-Although the fishery sector´s contribution to the national GDP remains limited overall at less than 0.3 % of Italy´s GDP, it is more significant in certain regions, particularly the south.
+Italy's coastline spans 9 136 km, making up 8.75% of the total EU coastline.
+The surface of the coastal regions, in line with the Eurostat definition, is 181 289 km², approximately 10% of the EU total and 60% of the national territory.
+Although the fishery sector´s contribution to the national GDP remains limited, a little over 0.5% of Italy´s GDP, it is more significant in certain regions, particularly the south.

 Fishing in Italy takes place along the entire coastline.
-In 2015, national catches accounted for 191,700 tonnes.
-The size of the Italian fleet has decreased steadily to 12,325 fishing vessels in 2015, compared to 17,367 vessels in 2000.
+In 2017, national catches accounted for 192 202 tonnes.
+The size of the Italian fleet has been steadily decreasing over the decade, however, numbers have been levelling out recently.
+In 2017, 12 250 vessels were registered.
+The decrease in fishing vessels may correlate with declining catches over the same period.
 The fleet is highly diversified with a broad range of vessel types targeting different species, predominantly in the Mediterranean Sea.
-The largest segment within the fleet is small-scale fishing vessels (8,763 vessels), followed by trawlers (2,542 vessels), and hydraulic dredges (706).
+70% of the fleet is made up off small-scale fisheries’ vessels, less than 12 meters in length.

-The regions Sicily and Sardinia have the highest share of the fleet.
-The fishing fleet is divided into coastal, Mediterranean, and overseas vessels which fish beyond the Mediterranean Straits.
-In general, however, small-scale, or artisanal fishing refers to fishing boats less than 12 metres in length, using passive gears, involving day trips and a minimal crew of one or two fishermen.
+The small-scale fisheries use passive gears and involve day trips made by a small crew of one or two fishers.
 The gear most commonly used are: surrounding nets, bottom trawl nets of different dimensions, midwater trawlers (volanti), dredges (turbosoffiante), and trammel nets.
-Traps and longlines are used by the small-scale fisheries fleet, including drifting long lines which are widely used today to catch large-pelagic fish.
+Traps and longlines are used by the small-scale fisheries fleet, including drifting longlines which are widely used today to catch large-pelagic fish.

 Aquaculture in Italy is based on a long tradition and history.
-It is characterised by a high level of specialisation, and large-scale production.
-Out of 30 species, production is dominated by Mediterranean mussel, Japanese carpet shell, and rainbow trout.
-Italy is the main producer of Japanese carpet shell in Europe.
-European seabass and gilthead seabream are the major marine farmed finfish species.
+It is characterized by a high level of specialization and large-scale production.
+Out of 30 species, production is dominated by Mediterranean mussel (Mytilus galloprovincialis), Japanese carpet shell (Venerupis philippinarum) and rainbow trout (Oncorhynchus mykiss).
+Italy is a major producer of Japanese carpet shell in Europe.
+European sea bass (Dicentrarchus labrax) and gilthead sea bream (Sparus aurata) are the major marine farmed finfish species.

-In the shellfish sector, blue mussels (96,000 tonnes) and cross-cut carpet shell (30,000 tonnes) are the main species.
+In 2016, the total output of the Italian aquaculture sector amounted to 157 109 tonnes.
+In the shellfish sector, blue mussels (63 700 tonnes) and clam (36 500 tonnes) are the main species.
 Finfish farming is divided into freshwater fish species and marine species.
-Production of the marine farmed fish amounts to 28,100 tonnes, where seabream (9,400 tonnes) and seabass (7,900 tonnes) are the main farmed species.
+Production of the marine farmed fish amounts to 15 744 tonnes with sea bream (7 600 tonnes) and sea bass (6 800 tonnes) as the main farmed species.

-In the freshwater fish segment, there were 311 registered farms in 2013, located primarily in the north and central regions of Italy.
-The output of freshwater farmed fish amounts to 40,700 tonnes, of which rainbow trout (37,800 tonnes) has the major share, followed by sturgeon (1,700 tonnes) and European eel (1,200 tonnes).
+The freshwater finfish farming takes place in the north and central regions of Italy.
+The output of freshwater farmed fish amounts to 41 243 tonnes, of which rainbow trout (36 800 tonnes) contributes the majority, followed by European eel (1 250 tonnes).

 Processing and trade

 The EMFF operational program 2014–2020 aims to ensure that fishing capacity and available fishing opportunities are better balanced, and to strengthen the competitiveness and profitability of fishing enterprises.
-In aquaculture, the main aim is to promote environmentally sustainable aquaculture development, with a focus on organic production and strengthening the competitiveness and profitability of aquaculture enterprises by supporting product innovation and processes, as well as the creation of a hatcheries consortium.
-Low levels of domestic aquaculture internationalization, low diversification of domestic aquaculture products and activities, and a lack of financial tools for new investments are currently presenting some of the main challenges.
+In aquaculture, the main aim is to promote environmentally sustainable aquaculture development, with a focus on organic production and the competitiveness and profitability of aquaculture enterprises through supporting product innovation and processes, as well as the creation of a hatchery’s consortium.
+Low levels of domestic aquaculture internationalization, low diversification of domestic aquaculture products and activities, and a lack of financial tools for new investments are currently some of the main challenges.

-A key challenge in the processing industry is enhancing the role of producer organisations (POs) by focussing on the added value that POs can bring to the supply chain, and by developing collective actions.
+A key challenge in the processing industry is enhancing the role of producer organisations (POs) by developing collective actions with a focus on the added value that POs can bring to the supply chain.

 Useful Links for Italy